 As Super Granny, Andalene Salvesen emphasises in her book, Raising Happy, Healthy Children, firm discipline and a nutritious diet are foundational in a child’s behaviour and happiness.
 Unfortunately, the holidays frequently pose a big threat to the already difficult task of consistently implementing these basic principles.

 Responsible relishing.
-While food is an integral and awesome part of the festive season, holidays are often a time when we fill our children with the biggest load of rubbish foods and then wonder why their behaviour seems to reflect that.
+While food is an integral and awesome part of any holiday, it is also often a time when we fill our children with the biggest load of rubbish and then wonder why their behaviour seems to reflect that.
 While we do not have constant control over what is served at parties and your child will surely on occasion have her cake and eat it too – we are still not powerless bystanders!

 We have the authority to lay down rules (also to grandparents and other well-meaning friends or family members) with regards to what and how much our children can have.
 Also, we can control what we bring to the table (literally!) and what is dished up at home and from our picnic baskets.
 And it certainly does not have to be boring or tasteless (start off by visiting our website for some fun and nutritious recipes)!